 I have every confidence that this institution that I have grown to admire and respect will continue to serve United States workers and taxpayers for years to come.
 A flexible charter allowing Ex-Im Bank - with the guidance of Congress and the exporting community, to develop answers to the pressing issues facing us now and in the future - is key.
-The beacons to help a steer a true course have been set so we can do our job for the U.S. economy.
 There is no more important economic issue than preserving our job base, and with the help of Congress in this year of our reauthorization, we will continue to fulfill that mandate.